Date Updated:

 A Typical Everest Marathon Day Experience

+The Everest Marathon is held on 29th May every year.
 You will be able to be part of the event once you trek to Everest Base Camp.
 Full Marathon starts from the base camp, and participating in the Everest Marathon is an exhilarating experience full of anticipation and new challenges.
-What you may expect as a runner on race day is explained below.

 More than just running, a day at the Everest Marathon is about savoring the experience, overcoming challenges, and taking in the Himalayan scenery while interacting with fellow hikers.